ThinkiumGroup/web3go-demo/README.md

       Contract JSON ABI
       [{"inputs":[],"name":"retrieve","outputs":[{"internalType":"uint256","name":"","type":"uint256"}],"stateMutability":"view","type":"function"},{"inputs":[{"internalType":"uint256","name":"num","type":"uint256"}],"name":"store","outputs":[],"stateMutability":"nonpayable","type":"function"}]
       ```

-    2. Below Binary is the bin of the contract, which is bytecode, and after ABI is the abi compiled by the contract.
+   Below Binary is the bin of the contract, which is bytecode, and after ABI is the abi compiled by the contract.

 3. After the result is obtained, the bytecode is stored in a file, and the abi is also stored in another file (note that it is an empty file), such as Storage.bin and Storage.abi in the project

 4. Use abigen to compile the file to generate the go class file, the command is as follows
-    1. ```hell
+    ```shell
       sudo abigen --abi=Storage.abi --bin=Storage.bin --pkg=main --out=storage.go
       ```

 6. At this point, the preparation work is complete, and then start the test

 #### test process